 - September 2017 - start of the school year: see below

 We are working on updating the parent handbook for next year and it will be sent out after offers have been made and accepted.
 It is full of practical information about school life, so be sure to read it please.
+We are adding the information for secondary, so it may take a bit longer for us to publish.

 Summer Fete!
 Please join us at our summer fete on Saturday 17 June.
 There are games, music, food, it's always a lot of fun.
 Don't forget to bring cash, as there are no cash machines on our site.